 Because they do not require the full Magento application stack to be initialized, they run an order of magnitude faster then integration tests.

 For more information, see Running Unit Tests.

 Please refer to the article Writing testable code for more information on what to keep in mind when starting with TDD.

 bin/magento tool provides a common entry point to execute any of the tests, which can be useful for continuous integration.

 Please see the System Administrators Guide on Running Tests for more information.

 Where to find the tests in the file system

-Each of the test types listed above corresponds to a subdirectory in
+Each test type described above corresponds to a subdirectory in

-Each one of these test types has different requirements that must be satisfied before they can be executed.
+Each of these test types must satisfy different requirements before the MFTF can execute them.